 Before changing degree programs, all official transcripts must be on file.
-In order to change, the student must submit a signed Degree Change Authorization (Enrollment Agreement Addendum).
+In order to change, the student must submit an enrollment agreement.

-1.5 Re-Admittance Policy
+1.5 RE-ADMITTANCE POLICY

 Any student who has been withdrawn from Grantham for any of the reason(s) below or is returning to Grantham after an absence of more than 90 calendar days will be categorized as a re-admit.